 TEDx TAMU – Gaston Warner

-Gaston Warner, CEO of ZOE talks about how we can do less for orphans to make room for them to do more.
+Gaston Warner, CEO of Zoe Empowers talks about how we can do less for orphans to make room for them to do more.

 Gaston was employed by Duke University to come alongside non-profits.
 He worked with over 60 organizations assisting with synergy, strategy, and connecting with the University.
 He thought he’d seen it all when he was introduced to a radically different approach to orphan empowerment, designed by African social workers, which was achieving far more than he thought possible.